 Infectious Diseases Fellowship Program

 The University of Minnesota Infectious Diseases Fellowship Program will help you achieve mastery of the practice and science of Infectious Diseases and provide you comprehensive training in research skills, all in a friendly and supportive working environment.
-Clinical excellence will be attained by immersion in patient care at our four dedicated teaching hospitals (University of Minnesota Medical Center, Hennepin County Medical Center, Minneapolis VA Medical Center, and Abbot Northwestern Hospital), with emphasis upon the development of critical reasoning, scholarship, and professional responsibility.
+Clinical excellence will be attained by immersion in patient care at our four dedicated teaching hospitals (University of Minnesota Medical Center, Hennepin County Medical Center, and Minneapolis VA Medical Center, with emphasis upon the development of critical reasoning, scholarship, and professional responsibility.